-•Course Criteria - PSR faculty have agreed upon a set of criteria for courses acceptable for grade.
+•Course Criteria - PSR faculty have agreed upon a set of criteria for courses acceptable for the PSR DMin program.
+For your reference, this list of criteria is posted at the PSR DMin Criteria for Doctoral Level Work.
+Note that all elective courses must be taken for letter grade.

-Criteria for Doctoral Level Work.
-Note that all elective courses must be taken for letter requirement, you must submit at the beginning of the term, the DMin Electives Course learning outcomes and is related/contributes to your project.
+•Electives Learning Outcomes form - For Every course you take toward your Electives requirement, you must submit at the beginning of the term, the DMin Electives Course Learning Outcomes form to certify the course you are taking fulfills some of the program learning outcomes and is related/contributes to your project.